Implementing General Data Protection Regulations in your Power Apps portals

 Note: If you want a portal user to agree to the terms and conditions every time they sign in, do not provide a value for this site setting.

 |Authentication/Registration/TermsAgreementEnabled||A true or false value.
 If set to true, the portal will display the terms and conditions of the site.
 Users must agree to the terms and conditions before they are considered authenticated and can use the site.
 By default, this is set to false.|

 The following field is added in the portal contact record to store the date and time a portal user agreed to the terms and conditions:

-Portal Terms Agreement Date: Indicates the date and time that the person agreed to the portal terms and conditions.
+Portal Terms Agreement Date: Indicates the date and time the user agreed to the portal terms and conditions.